an-sche/Slide/docs/map.md

 Maps are stored as JSON files paired with a PNG bitmap.
 The two files share the same base name and live in the same directory (e.g. `test.json` + `test.png`).

 - The **PNG bitmap** defines the surface layout.
 Each pixel is one tile cell; its RGB color determines the surface type.
 The bitmap is authored directly in the level editor by painting pixels.
-- The **JSON file** stores everything else: metadata, cell size, entity positions, enemy definitions, spawners, triggers, and doors.
+- The **JSON file** stores everything else: metadata, cell size, entity positions, enemy definitions, triggers, and doors.
 - At load time, `LevelLoader` reads the PNG row by row, run-length encodes adjacent same-type pixels into rectangular `SurfaceZone` nodes (`Area2D` + `RectangleShape2D`), and places all entities from the JSON.
 - Surface type detection at runtime uses a **point query** at the unit's center position — not the unit's collision circle.
 This means the unit's surface is determined by exactly where its center sits, not what its edges are touching.